k7n2g/dapa-blockchain/README.md

 ### XSWD

-XSWD (XELIS Secure WebSocket DApp) Protocol is a WebSocket started on unique port `44325` and path `/xswd` for easy findings from dApps.
+XSWD (DAPA Secure WebSocket DApp) Protocol is a WebSocket started on unique port `44325` and path `/xswd` for easy findings from dApps.
 Its job is to provide an easy to access and secure way to communicate from a desktop/CLI wallet to any dApp (software or in-browser/websites directly).

 It's based on the JSON-RPC API and have exact same methods for easy compabitility, the only exception is how verification is done.